krishaamer/green-filter-research/research/introduction.md

 -   In 2021 the Commision proposed a goal of reducing CO2e emissions by 55% by 2030 under the *Fit for 55* policy package consisting of a wide range of economic measures.

 -   In November 2022, the proposal was adopted by the EU Council and EU Parliament with an updated goal of 57% of CO2e reductions compared to 1990.
-This proposal is set to become a binding law for all EU member countries (European Commission (2019b); European Commission (2019a); “EU Reaches Agreement on National Emission Reductions” (2022); European Council (2022)).
+This proposal is set to become a binding law for all EU member countries (European Commission (2019a); European Commission (2019b); Anon.
+(2022b); European Council (2022)).

 -   In March 2022, the EU Circular Economy Action Plan was adopted, looking to make sustainable products *the norm* in EU and *empowering consumers* as described in European Commission (2022).
 Each product covered by the policy is required to have a ***Digital Product Passport*** which enables improved processing within the supply chain and includes detailed information to empower consumers to understand the environmental footprint of their purchases.
 It’s safe to say the large majority of products available today do not meet these criteria.

 ### European Green Deal {#european-green-deal}

--   “A European Green Deal” (2021)
+-   Anon.
+(2021)
 -   Switch2Green (2023)

 It’s up to legislators to provide sustainable products on our marketplace… but until we do, use the green filter.